domtronn/jpop.el/README.md

 * Create throw-away project instances from directories
 * Switch between buffers in a project
 * Per Instance Caching of projects for quick switching
+* Auto project switching when changing to project files

 # Installation #